caroleatierney/Jocelyn-Portfolio/README.md

 - npm install bootstrap

 # HTTP Web Server
-### In terminal, in project directory, type: -http-server to start the local server
+### In terminal, in project directory, type: http-server to start the local server
 ### In browser, I typed localhost:8080
 ### Use "ctrl c" to quit

+## Using FontAwesome
+- <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.7.0/css/font-awesome.min.css">

 # Notes
 I accidentally sent up the node_modules folder and used this to remove them from github: